James McClean: Remembrance poppy controversy

 Since his Premier League breakthrough in 2012, McClean has been both condemned and supported for his ongoing refusal to wear football shirts bearing the symbol of the remembrance poppy when playing games on or around Remembrance Day (11 November) or Remembrance Sunday (the nearest Sunday), leading to his being named by the BBC in 2015 as the main example for one of the "Five reasons people don't wear poppies".
 The special shirts, usually auctioned, are part of the annual Poppy Appeal organised by the Royal British Legion, with all Premier League club shirts displaying poppies in various forms since 2010.

-McClean states his objection derives from his affinity with Derry and to the role of the British Army in The Troubles.
+McClean states his objection derives from his affinity with Derry and to the role of the British Army in the Troubles.
 He grew up on the Creggan estate, where six of the men shot dead on Bloody Sunday in 1972 came from.
 He stated he would wear the poppy if it were restricted to honouring only soldiers who died in the World Wars, many of whom, particularly during World War I, were Irish, and has insisted his position is one of peace, and not any kind of wider political, religious or anti-British point.
 The Legion opposes compelling people to wear the poppy, seeing such a stance as going against everything the poppy symbolises.

 For his stances, McClean has been booed by supporters of opposition clubs as well as some of his own club's supporters.
 After the first refusal, McClean was subjected to sectarian abuse and loyalist threats, including death threats.

 Various players, such as David Meyler and Jamie Devitt (both Irish citizens) and managers (including Trapattoni), have voiced support for his decision as a personal issue of conscience.
 The first instance occurred on 10 November 2012, with McClean wearing a plain Sunderland shirt during their match against Everton.
 McClean donated his unadorned shirt, signed, to a charity auction in aid of a Dublin-based children's charity.

 Philanthropy

 McClean has made a number of charitable donations.
 He made a significant donation to homeless people at the Wells and Foyle Valley House in Derry.
-He donated £1,500 for a custom hand cycle bike to help a child who was suffering from Spina Bifida.
+He donated £1,500 for a custom hand cycle bike to help a child who had spina bifida.
 He made another significant donation to the Wells facility in the Bogside, for up to 24 men who have alcohol problems.
 He paid £1,750 for a new mobile home after hearing about a pregnant homeless woman's struggles on social media.
-He donated £1,000 to help pay for specialist proton therapy in Florida for a four-year-old child suffering from cancer.
+He donated £1,000 to help pay for specialist proton therapy in Florida for a four-year-old child with cancer.
 He donated €1,200 to help pay for the funeral of a two-year-old boy who was struck by a car.
 In December 2016 he set up a new clothing line with proceeds going to help homeless residents of his native Derry.
 He donated £500 to an online fund set up to support the family of a missing Derry man.